mit-commit/commit-wiki/docs/papers.md

 - Create a new branch for your changes.

 - Add the PDF file of your paper in `/papers/`.
+Make sure you add it in the right year (for example, papers of 2020 should be in the folder `/papers/2020/`).
+If the folder does not exist, feel free to create it.

 - Add data for the paper in `pp.json`.
 Make sure you add a link to your paper, for example using URL.
 Look at other entries in the JSON for examples.
 For example: